Listen to a free chapter of ‘Calm the Chaos of The Creative Mind’

-Our human minds are uniquely precious and civilisation would not have developed, if it wasn’t for our ability to imagine, create and wonder at our place in the universe; if it hadn’t been for individuals, like those four little boys.
+Our human minds are uniquely precious and civilisation would not have developed, if it weren’t for our ability to imagine, create and wonder at our place in the universe; if it hadn’t been for individuals, like those four little boys.

-In the past their contradictions and uneven developments might not have been properly understood, but until recently society was in lots of ways more tolerant of human diversity.
-Earlier societies had more room for adventurers, healers or any-one wanting to use their hands-on, manual dexterity.
+In the past their contradictions and uneven developments might not have been properly understood, but until recently, society was in lots of ways more tolerant of human diversity.
+Earlier societies had more room for adventurers, healers or anyone wanting to use their hands-on, manual dexterity.

-It is time to educate ourselves better about the nature of creativity and what it needs to develop fully.
+It’s time to educate ourselves better about the nature of creativity and what it needs to develop fully.
 If these needs are not addressed, we create illness and rob ourselves collectively of a precious resource.